award

 Wage-and-Hour Laws

-There are several different types of laws that address wage and hour regulations.
-This includes:
+There are several types of laws that address wage and hour regulations, ensuring fair treatment of employees.
+These include:

-• Federal Fair Labor Standards Act: this is a federal law that establishes the standards for employers and how they should treat their employees.
-The Federal Labor Standards Act establishes minimum wage and overtime compensation for employees.
-This act also describes the difference between exempt and nonexempt employees, along with independent contractors.
+• Federal Fair Labor Standards Act (FLSA): A federal law that sets standards for employers on how to treat their employees.
+The FLSA establishes minimum wage and overtime compensation requirements.
+It also defines the differences between exempt and nonexempt employees, as well as independent contractors.

 It is important that you hire a skilled employment law attorney that is well-versed in the above laws.
 An experienced employment law attorney must be able to understand which laws apply, and what legal claims they could potentially take in your case.